-9. A number of organizations and bodies, offering relevant expertise, such as, but not limited to, the UN and its agencies, the International Committee of the Red Cross (ICRC), the Cluster Munition Coalition (CMC), Geneva International Centre for Humanitarian

-Demining (GICHD), as well as other organizations and demining experts, shall be consulted and requested to provide expertise during analysis of the extension request, as deemed appropriate by the Analysis Group.
+9. A number of organizations and bodies, offering relevant expertise, such as, but not limited to, the UN and its agencies, the International Committee of the Red Cross (ICRC), the Cluster Munition Coalition (CMC), the Geneva International Centre for Humanitarian Demining (GICHD), as well as other organizations and demining experts shall be consulted and requested to provide expertise during analysis of the extension request, as deemed appropriate by the Analysis Group.

-- 10. In order to avoid conflicts of interest, members of the Analysis group will excuse themselves from analysing their own government's extension requests as well as in the case of other apparent conflicts of interest. - 11.
-The first Analysis group will create a methodology, to be presented to and adopted by the Coordination Committee, which will be used for all future requests, in order to ensure a uniform approach to all requests.
-The methodology created will be incorporated into these guidelines, to be presented to States Parties for adoption at the next MSP or Review Conference. - 12.
-The Analysis group will, within eight weeks after receiving an extension request, prepare a preliminary report as a basis for further clarifications, as necessary, from the requesting State Party.
+10. In order to avoid conflicts of interest, members of the Analysis group will excuse themselves from analyzing their own government's extension requests as well as in the case of other apparent conflicts of interest.

+11. The first Analysis group will create a methodology, to be presented to and adopted by the Coordination Committee, which will be used for all future requests, in order to ensure a uniform approach to all requests.
+The methodology created will be incorporated into these guidelines, to be presented to States Parties for adoption at the next MSP or Review Conference.

+12. The Analysis group will, within eight weeks after receiving an extension request, prepare a preliminary report as a basis for further clarifications, as necessary, from the requesting State Party.
 This preliminary report analyses the comprehensiveness and level of detail of the request, aiming to improve all extension requests and seeking to address any potential shortcomings.
 The Analysis group may, at any time, ask for clarifications or additional information from the requesting State Party.
-The requesting State Party may, at any time, submit amendments to its extension request. - 13.
-Once the report is finalized, it shall be presented to the requesting State Party for comments and/or to correct points of fact.
-After that, the report will be submitted to the President as stated in paragraph 7 above. - 14.
-The Meeting of States Parties or the Review Conference will assess the request and decide, in accordance with its rules of procedure, whether to grant the request for an extension.
-The Meeting of States Parties may decide to grant the request extension in accordance with the request by the State Party, in accordance with recommendations from the Analysis Group, or to grant an extension of a different length, in accordance with the Convention. - 15.
-States Parties may also propose benchmarks for the extension, should they find it so necessary.
-Regardless of proposed benchmarks by States Parties, a State Party that has been granted an extension request will submit annual progress reports, through existing transparency reports, or through statements or reporting to the Meeting of States Parties and Review Conferences. - 16.
-An extension to a State Party may be renewed by a period of up to five years upon the submission of a new request, in accordance with the Convention and these guidelines.
-In requesting a further extension, a State Party shall submit relevant additional information on what has been undertaken during the previous extension granted. - 17.
-These guidelines will be reviewed annually by the CCM Coordination Committee.
-Changes, if deemed necessary, shall be proposed to be adopted at the following CCM MSP.
+The requesting State Party may, at any time, submit amendments to its extension request.

+13. Once the report is finalized, it shall be presented to the requesting State Party for comments and/or to correct points of fact.
+After that, the report will be submitted to the President as stated in paragraph 7 above.

+14. The Meeting of States Parties or the Review Conference will assess the request and decide, in accordance with its rules of procedure, whether to grant the request for an extension.
+The Meeting of States Parties may decide to grant the request extension in accordance with the request by the State Party, in accordance with recommendations from the Analysis Group, or to grant an extension of a different length, in accordance with the Convention.

+15. States Parties may also propose benchmarks for the extension, should they find it so necessary.
+Regardless of proposed benchmarks by States Parties, a State Party that has been granted an extension request will submit annual progress reports, through existing transparency reports, or through statements or reporting to the Meeting of States Parties and Review Conferences.

+16. These guidelines will be reviewed annually by the CCM Coordination Committee.
+Changes, if deemed necessary, shall be proposed to be adopted at the next CCM MSP.
 A comprehensive review and discussion of guidelines and methodology shall take place at the 2020 Review Conference of the CCM, where more permanent and institutional issues, as well as a methodology, will be decided.

 II.
-Timeline for Article 4 extension requests
+Timeline for Article 3 extension requests

-18. With CCM Meetings of States Parties typically taking place during the month of September each year, Article 4 extension requests should be prepared, submitted, analysed, and considered in accordance with the suggested timeline below.
-The timeline always pertains to the next upcoming CCM Meeting of States Parties (MSP) or CCM Review Conference (RC).
+17. With CCM Meetings of States Parties typically taking place during the month of September each year, Article 3 extension request should be prepared, submitted, analyzed, and considered in accordance with the suggested timeline below.
+The timeline always pertains to the next upcoming CCM Meeting of States Parties (CCM MSP) or CCM Review Conference (CCM RC).